2023 Best Mechanic & Repair Technologies Schools in Virginia

 Top Virginia Schools in Mechanic & Repair Technologies

-Our analysis found Aviation Institute of Maintenance - Manassas to be the best school for mechanic and repair technologies students who want to pursue a degree in Virginia.
-Located in the large suburb of Manassas, Aviation Institute of Maintenance - Manassas is a private for-profit college with a fairly small student population.
+Our 2023 rankings named Aviation Institute of Maintenance - Manassas the best school in Virginia for mechanic and repair technologies students.
+Located in the suburb of Manassas, Aviation Institute of Maintenance - Manassas is a private for-profit school with a small student population.

 On average, mechanic and repair technologies graduates from Aviation Institute of Maintenance - Manassas take out $31,050 in student loans while working on their degree.
 This translates to an average monthly loan payment of $217, based on a 10-year repayment plan.